Who is Joanna Wiebe?

-You can just organize the voice of your customer in a neat fashion in order for you to have a nice framework in front of you where it’s really easier than to write anything because you don’t have a blank page in front of you, you basically have a structure in place already with words that people use.
+You can just organize the voice of your customer in a neat fashion, to have a nice framework in front of you, where it’s really easier than to write anything.
+Because you don’t have a blank page in front of you, you basically have a structure in place already with words that people use.

 It’s much easier, I feel, for beginner copywriters as you mentioned or even people who are not copywriters themselves but do need to write convincing landing pages or convincing messages.

 Joanna: By large, when I’m not working with clients, I’m teaching people who are like those clients.
 I certainly believe that you do not have to be a copywriter to write great copy, and that founders should be writing their own copy.